 Days 6, 7 & 8

-Bourgas wetlands: Mandra Lake, Atanasovsko lake and Bourgas lake, which form one of Europe’s richest bird areas.
-One of the biggest attractions of the Bourgas wetlands is the huge flocks of Dalmatian and White Pelicans, stopping for long time there during the migration.
+Bourgas wetlands: Mandra Lake, Atanasovsko Lake and Bourgas Lake, which form one of Europe’s richest bird areas.
+One of the biggest attractions of the Bourgas wetlands is the huge flocks of Dalmatian Pelican and Great White Pelican, stopping for long time there during the migration.

-Other species of birds likely to be seen at Bourgas wetlands include the Purple Heron, Squacco Heron, Little Crake, Black-winged Stilt, Broad-billed and Curlew Sandpipers, Little Stint, Temminck’s Stint, Marsh Sandpiper, Kentish Plover, Red-necked Phalarope, Slender-billed Gull, Mediterranean Gull, Little Gull, Gull-billed Tern, White-winged, Black and Whiskered terns and many other migrating wader and waterfowl species.
+Other species of birds likely to be seen at Bourgas wetlands include the Purple Heron, Squacco Heron, Little Crake, Black-winged Stilt, Broad-billed Sandpiper, Curlew Sandpiper, Little Stint, Temminck’s Stint, Marsh Sandpiper, Kentish Plover, Red-necked Phalarope, Slender-billed Gull, Mediterranean Gull, Little Gull, Gull-billed Tern, White-winged Tern, Black Tern and Whiskered Tern and many other migrating wader and waterfowl species.
 Rarities like the Terek Sandpiper have been regularly recorded in recent years.